-Treasury will add new functionalities after the Q4 2024 Project & Expenditure Report (the report due on January 31, 2025) to enable recipients to add and reclassify funds to project(s) for which an obligation was incurred by December 31, 2024.
-For all such projects, recipients will be required to attest that they incurred the applicable obligation for the project no later than December 31, 2024.
-A recipient will not be able to report a project that reclassifies funds if the amount obligated for the project would result in the recipient's overall obligations as of December 31, 2024 increasing (as reported by January 31, 2025 for quarterly reporters or April 30, 2025 for annual reporters), unless the project is funded with program income as discussed in SLFRF FAQ 17.21.
+In reports submitted after the Project & Expenditure Report covering the period through the December 31, 2024 obligation deadline, recipients may continue to add new projects, and edit existing projects, in order to reclassify funds to project(s) for which an obligation was incurred by December 31, 2024.
+If a recipient wishes to reclassify funds from one project to another, and the obligation requirements were satisfied for those reclassified funds, a recipient may edit the first project to reduce the amount reported as obligated and edit the latter project to increase the amount reported as obligated.
+For all such projects, recipients will be required to attest that they incurred the applicable obligation for the project between March 3, 2021 and December 31, 2024 for the eligible uses added in the 2023 IFR (Emergency Relief from Natural Disasters, Surface Transportation projects, and Title I projects), as discussed in FAQ 4.5.

+A recipient will not be able to report a project that reclassifies funds if the amount obligated for the project would result in the recipient's overall obligations exceeding the recipient's reported obligations as of December 31, 2024 (as reported by January 31, 2025 for quarterly reporters or April 30, 2025 for annual reporters), unless the project is funded with program income, as discussed in SLFRF FAQ 17.21 and below.